- What are cat worms and how can my cat catch them?

 - Cat worms and human health

 The most common worms in cats are roundworms and tapeworms.
-Neither of them are good for your cat – they can cause everything from lethargy to a change in bowl habits, as well as weight loss and other symptoms.
+Neither of them are good for your cat – they can cause everything from lethargy to a change in bowel habits, as well as weight loss and other symptoms.

 Luckily, it’s easy to keep an eye out for the symptoms of worms in cats.
 If you know the most common signs, you can take your cat to the vet for treatment in good time.